-After the denominator data and all patient data have been entered to the Global-PPS tool, the "local administrator" needs to complete the validation process in order to be able to generate a feedback report.

-The validation process identifies small, basic issues, warnings or errors in the survey (see IT manual available online: http://www.global-pps.com/documents/
+After the denominator data and all patient data have been entered to the Global-PPS tool, the participant needs to complete the validation process in order to be able to generate a feedback report.
+The validation process identifies small, basic issues, warnings or errors in the survey.